shivamujawame/AIW-Infra-Migration/Labfiles/Module 02.md

 In this task you configured the Azure Migrate dependency visualization feature, by creating a Log Analytics workspace and deploying the Azure Monitoring Agent and Dependency Agent on Linux on-premises machine.

-## Exercise 3: Migrating your apps and your data, leveraging Microsoft services and tools including Azure Migrate: Server Migration
+## Exercise 3: Migrating your apps and your data, leveraging Microsoft services and tools like Azure Migrate, the Azure Hybrid Benefit, and other tools and programs.

 ### Task 1: Create a Storage Account